rtamalin/scc-hypervisor-collector/doc/Adhoc_Testing.md

 # Adhoc Testing

-The `bin/gen_large_datasets` utility can be utilies to generate synthesised:
+The `bin/gen_large_datasets` utility can be utilised to generate synthesised:

   * "collected" results for simulated VMWare and/or Libvirt hypervisor topologiies.